-Similarly, as noted in Table 2, the CFPB has a detailed policy for taking disciplinary action against CFPB employees, including for conduct that is inconsistent with Federal antidiscrimination laws and whistleblower protection laws.
+The CFPB has a detailed policy for taking disciplinary action against CFPB employees, including for conduct that is inconsistent with Federal antidiscrimination laws and whistleblower protection laws.
 The CFPB's Disciplinary and Adverse Action Policy outlines our commitment to:

-- Foster positive and effective supervisor-employee relations through frequent, constructive communication, including a clear statement of organizational and office work rules and expectations; - Equitably employ discipline, and, whenever appropriate, utilize progressive discipline to discourage employee misconduct; - Identify problems early and constructively counsel employees to effect a positive change in behavior;
+Foster positive and effective supervisor-employee relations through frequent, constructive communication, including a clear statement of organizational and office work rules and expectations;

-- Ensure that the corrective action is commensurate with the seriousness of the misconduct and that similar offenses under like circumstances are treated uniformly; and - Take or not take actions without regard to race, color, religion, national origin, disability, protected genetic information, marital status, age, sex (including pregnancy, sexual orientation, gender identity, and gender nonconformity), reprisal, parental status, political affiliation, or any other non-merit factor prohibited by 5 U.S.C. § 2302, except as required by law.
+- Equitably employ discipline, and, whenever appropriate, utilize progressive discipline to discourage employee misconduct; - Identify problems early and constructively counsel employees to effect a positive change in behavior; - Ensure that the corrective action is commensurate with the seriousness of the misconduct and that similar offenses under like circumstances are treated uniformly; and - Take or not take actions without regard to race, color, religion, national origin, disability, protected genetic information, marital status, age, sex, reprisal, parental status, political affiliation, or any other non-merit factor prohibited by 5 U.S.C. § 2302, except as required by law.